High Temperature Cables, Wire, and Connectors

 What is the difference between cables and wires?

 A wire is a single strand or multiple strands of a conductor (usually copper), often covered by an outer protective jacket, such as PVC.
 A cable has at least one connector attached to the wire, often protected by an overmold.

 Should power cords get hot?

-No. Wire will naturally get warmer as current flows.
-However, the temperature of wire should never get higher than the rated temperature of it’s insulation.
-Above this temperature you risk the insulation of the wire melting and exposing the inner conductor.
+No. The wire will naturally get warmer as current flows.
+However, the temperature of the wire should never get higher than the rated temperature of its insulation.
+Above this temperature, you risk the insulation of the wire melting and exposing the inner conductor.

 At what temperature does wire insulation melt?